eeschimosu/LicensingVC/README.md

 ## License

-LicensingViewController is available under the MIT license.
+LicensingVC is available under the MIT license.
 See the LICENSE file for more info.